scrawlon/scrawlon.github.io/_drafts/2015-09-20-add-more-social-media-options-to-wordpress-divi-theme.md

   Add more social media options to
   WordPress Divi Theme
 author: smcgrath
-post_date: 2015-09-20 18:58:02
+post_date: 2015-09-20 19:00:03
 post_excerpt: ""
 layout: post
 permalink: http://scrawlon.com/?p=222
 published: false
 ---
 The first step in extending the Divi social media options, is to override the existing function for the Divi epanel.
-That function is *et_load_core_options*, located in Divi/epanel/custom_functions.php file.
-That function requires
+That function is *et_load_core_options*, located in 'Divi/epanel/custom_functions.php' file.
+That purpose of that function is to require another file 'Divi/epanel/options_divi.php'.

 Add the following to your child theme's functions.php: